christopherfick/christopherfick/README.md

 ## Welcome stranger 👽

-Please excuse the mess at this time, even as every building has a humble beginning in the foundation phase so to does this profile.
+Please excuse the mess at this time, even as every building has a humble beginning in the foundation phase so too does this profile.

 <img src="https://github.com/christopherfick/christopherfick/blob/main/Gifs/UnderConstruction.gif" width="800" height="600" />